Your AI Built Website Won't Go Live

 - Do buttons work on first tap?

-- Does the hero image load in a few seconds?
+- Does the hero image load in a few seconds or less on first visit?

 What AI built web projects tend to skip